tsinin/FlickrBot/README.md

 # FlickrBot
 For using, install flickr_api

-// Bot is working on Heroku now
+// Bot is working on Heroku now, @TsininNotificationBot